open2b/scriggo-site/site/scriggo-command.md

 runs the file "article.html" as HTML and prints the result to the standard output.
 Extended, imported and rendered file paths are relative to the directory of the executed file.

-The `-o` flag writes the result to the named output file or directory, instead to the standard output.
+The `-o` flag writes the result to the named output file or directory, instead of the standard output.

 Markdown is converted to HTML with the Goldmark parser with the options `html.WithUnsafe`, `parser.WithAutoHeadingID`, `extension.GFM`, and `extension.Footnote`.